-As of December 31, 2013, we had impaired loans of \$32.0 million inclusive of nonaccrual loans, a decrease of \$5.4 million from \$37.4 million as of December 31, 2012.
-We allocated \$6.3 million of our allowance for loan losses at December 31, 2013 to these impaired loans.
-We had previous write-downs against impaired loans of \$1.3 million at December 31, 2013, compared to \$2.6 million at December 31, 2012.
-The average balance for 2013 of loans impaired as of December 31, 2013 was \$30.7 million.
-Interest income foregone throughout the year on impaired loans was \$972,000 for the year ended December 31, 2013, and we recognized \$1.1 million of interest income on these impaired loans for the year ended December 31, 2013.
+As of December 31, 2014, we had impaired loans of \$26.7 million inclusive of nonaccrual loans, a decrease of \$5.3 million from \$32.0 million as of December 31, 2013.
+We allocated \$5.1 million of our allowance for loan losses at December 31, 2014 to these impaired loans compared to \$6.3 million at December 31, 2013.
+We had previous write-downs against impaired loans of \$0.5 million at December 31, 2014, compared to \$1.4 million at December 31, 2013.
+The average balance for 2014 of loans impaired was \$26.7 million.
+Interest income foregone throughout the year on impaired loans was \$750,000 and we recognized \$255,000 of interest income on these impaired loans for the year ended December 31, 2014, compared to interest income foregone throughout 2013 of \$972,000 and \$433,000 of interest income recognized on impaired loans for the year ended December 31, 2013.
 A loan is considered impaired, based on current information and events, if it is probable that we will be unable to collect the scheduled payments of principal or interest when due according to the contractual terms of the original loan agreement.
 Impairment does not always indicate credit loss, but provides an indication of collateral exposure based on prevailing market conditions and third-party valuations.
 Impaired loans are measured by either the present value of expected future cash flows discounted at the loan's effective interest rate, the loan's obtainable market price, or the fair value of the collateral if the loan is collateral-dependent.
 The amount of any initial impairment and subsequent changes in impairment are included in the allowance for loan losses.
 Interest on accruing impaired loans is recognized as long as such loans do not meet the criteria for nonaccrual status.
 Our credit administration group performs verification and testing to ensure appropriate identification of impaired loans and that proper reserves are allocated to these loans.

-Of the \$32.0 million of impaired loans reported as of December 31, 2013, \$9.2 million were real estate construction loans, \$12.3 million were residential real estate loans, \$3.9 million were commercial and industrial loans, \$2.1 million were commercial real estate loans and \$3.8 million were other mortgage loans.
-Of the \$9.2 million of impaired real estate construction loans, \$7.3 million (a total of 23 loans with six builders) were residential construction loans, and \$135,000 consisted of various residential lot loans to two builders
+Of the \$26.7 million of impaired loans reported as of December 31, 2014, \$10.3 million were commercial and industrial loans, \$10.0 million were real estate mortgage loans, \$5.7 million were real estate construction loans and \$0.7 million were consumer loans.
+Of the \$5.7 million of impaired real estate construction loans, \$4.2 million (a total of seven loans with three builders) were residential construction loans.